Donna Veach

-Donna Veach is an American politician currently serving as a state representative from the 30th District in the Connecticut House of Representatives.
+Donna Veach is an American politician currently serving as a state representative from the 30th district in the Connecticut House of Representatives.
 A member of the Republican Party, Veach was elected to the 30th district seat in 2020 after defeating Democratic challenger JoAnn Angelico-Stetson.

+Political career

 Prior, Veach defeated challenger Jim Townsley for the Republican nomination for the seat.
 Veach also serves as a councilwoman on the Berlin town council.
 Veach currently serves as a member of the House Judiciary and Education Committee as well as the Planning and Development Committee.